pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-04-16-neopolitan.markdown

 - cocoa powder
 - unsweetened vanilla almond milk
 - vic
-Description: I love banana ice cream, but I've never tried making a larger batch to store in the freezer until now.
+Description: I love <a href="/misc/fruit#banana">banana</a> ice cream, but I've never tried making a larger batch to store in the freezer until now.
 Check out my original recipe, <a href="nice-cream">Banana Nice Cream</a>, for a single serving version.
 This take on the classic is way healthier than traditional, as it contains no <a href="/misc/hidden-sugar">added sugar</a> or <a href="/misc/fats">fat</a>, just fruit!
-For a healthy <a href="/misc/fats">fat</a> source, feel free to add nut butter to either the chocolate or the vanilla flavors.
+For a healthy <a href="/misc/fats">fat</a> source, feel free to add <a href="/recipes/natural-peanut-butter">nut butter</a> to either the chocolate or the vanilla flavors.
 Banana ice cream tastes like a lighter version of traditional ice cream, that packs just as much flavor, without leaving you feeling sluggish afterward
 Instructions:
 - In order to keep the colors consistent, it's better to go from lightest to darkest color in order.
 Meaning, start with the vanilla, then strawberry, then finish with the chocolate